 Is breathing mountain-fresh air in today’s urban ecosphere too utopian an idea?
 What makes ‘fresh air’ fresh after all?
 We have the answer: it is oxygen at the optimized level of 21% of air, something that might be in great shortage now

-The OxyMax range of oxygen optimizers works on the PSA (Pressure Swing Adsorption) technology, which has been made popular by NASA.
+The OxyMax range of oxygen optimizers works on the PSA (Pressure Swing Adsorption) technology, made popular by NASA.
 The open-source technology was used to provide oxygen to the astronauts, in the Apollo spacecraft.

 So there in the comforts of your indoors, you enjoy the freshness of the mountain air that leaves you feeling totally revitalized and fully charged.